fansalon/Somatic_variants_Ansaloni_etal/README.md

-# Somatic_variants_Ansaloni_etal
+# Somatic variants - Ansaloni *et al.*
-This repository contains the code the reproduce the analysis performed in the Ansaloni, Simi et al. manuscript
+This repository contains the code to reproduce the analyses performed in the Ansaloni, Simi *et al.* manuscript